AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-editor-v2-0-overview.md

 >[!NOTE]
 >
->**[Grab Images from Web](/help/marketo/product-docs/demand-generation/images-and-files/grab-the-images-from-a-web-page.md)** works just like it does in the Design Studio.
+>**[[!UICONTROL Grab Images from Web]](/help/marketo/product-docs/demand-generation/images-and-files/grab-the-images-from-a-web-page.md)** works just like it does in the [!UICONTROL Design Studio].

-**Disable Open Tracking** Under **Email Settings**, you can disable open tracking if necessary.
+**[!UICONTROL Disable Open Tracking]** Under **[!UICONTROL Edit Settings]**, you can disable open tracking if necessary.

 ![](assets/thirteen-1.png)

-**Email Settings**
+**[!UICONTROL Edit Settings]**

-You have the option of adding a Preheader.
-A Preheader is the short summary text after the subject line when emails are viewed in your inbox.
+You have the option of adding a [!UICONTROL Preheader].
+A [!UICONTROL Preheader] is the short summary text after the subject line when emails are viewed in your inbox.

 ![](assets/edit-settings-preheader-2.png)

 >[!CAUTION]
 >
->Tokens do not work in the Preheader when using the email editor.
-To use a token in the Preheader, it must be via your own HTML in an email template.
+>Tokens do not work in the [!UICONTROL Preheader] when using the email editor.
+To use a token in the [!UICONTROL Preheader], it must be via your own HTML in an email template.

 Lots of great new features!
 Have fun!